stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

       lifestyle, relaxation and exceptional experiences.
 Group wisdom from around the world.
     actions:
-      - label: Get the book
+      - label: Get the membership
         url: /pricing
         style: primary
         has_icon: true